 West Philly punk rock frat Pilam’s annual BBQ is a day-long musical endurance test, and the stuff of legend.

 This year’s installment — the 39th annual, or the XXXIXth in the parlance of the gig poster — was just announced, and its stacked as ever.
-Screaming Females and Sad13 co-headline, appearances are made throughout by Laser Background, Clique, Ill Fated Natives, Curtis Cooper, A Day Without Love and so many more.
+Screaming Females and Sad13 co-headline, appearances are made throughout by Laser Background, Clique, Ill Fated Natives, Curtis Cooper, and so many more.

 I wasn’t into prom as a teenager, but I do enjoy themed gigs and excuses to dress up.
 (Or, real talk, excuses to watch people more creative than I dress up while I slum it in jeans and a hoodie.)
 In any case, the Indie Pop Prom that R5 Productions just announced today seems like exactly that.

 The all-ages gig has been happening for a few years (five, to be precise) in NY, and has a Philly satellite this year that takes place in the basement of the First Unitarian Church on Friday, February 24th.
 And with a stacked lineup of favorites from the DIY underground, it’ll be the perfect post-Valentine’s hang for all the lonelyhearts of the Philly house show scene.
 Continue reading →

 I could not be happier to tell you this: the Indie Rock Hit Parade is BAAAAACK!!
 After the #XPNAtoZ wrapped up last week, we’ve been itching to get back to our Friday night spot on WXPN with you.
 Tonight’s show is so wonderful, it even begins at a special time: Tune in at 10pm ET for a full two-hour IRHP that will light the way to the start of The Night Before with Robert Drake at midnight!